Debanjan2001/Web_Scraper/README.md

 To run this code on your system, download job_scraper.py and create a posts folder in the same location.
 When you will run the python file, it will automatically save the jobs with some description and links in the text files inside the folder.

-You can also import this as a module in any python based applications and use the find_job function by modifying it as per your convenience.
+You can also import this as a module in any python based applications and use the find_jobs function by modifying it as per your convenience.